cintiabsza/react-todolist/README.md

 # react-todolist

-<a href= "https://cintiabsza.github.io/react-todolist/"> TodoList react exercise
+<a href= "https://cintiabsza.github.io/react-todolist/"> To Do List react exercise